 Obviously, the Epistle of Jude pretends to be written by this brother of Jesus.
 For the supposition that the author was an otherwise unknown Jude who had a brother James (Appel, Henshaw) is extremely improbable in view of the linguistic accord between Jude 1 and Jas.
 1:1.
 And the equating of the author of Jude with Bishop Jude named in the old Jerusalem list of bishops (H. Grotius, Streeter; similarly A. Adam, ZKG, 4, Folge 6, 1957, 46, and G. Klein, Die Zwölf Apostel, FRLANT, N.F.
 59, 1961, 100) runs aground on the fact that we know nothing as to whether this bishop had a brother named James.

-The opponents are not the Gnostics of the 2nd century, and the Christian Gnostics certainly could have existed in 60, having formed an ill-conceived notion of the liberty in Christ, as apparently some along similar lines in Colossae had (not written later than 75).
+The opponents are not the Gnostics of the 2nd century, and the Christian Gnostics certainly could have existed in 60-90, having formed an ill-conceived notion of the liberty in Christ, as apparently some along similar lines in Colossae had (mentioned in Colossians, not written later than 75).
 Beyond their individual indulgences in pagan sins, they don't have any organization or complex beliefs about the nature of Christ and God as do the Gnostics of the 2nd century.

 Since the earlier witnesses (the 2nd century) are unanimous in accepting Jude, Kümmel is most likely correct in asserting that the doubts over Jude's genuineness in the 3rd and 4th centuries were entirely due to its citation of non-canonical sources: